 For more guidance on tackling objections, check out our sales objections tool.

 What’s the best way to build long-lasting business relationships based on trust?
-Consultative selling.
+Consultative selling is the hallmark of a good sales strategy.

 As per our definitive guide on the subject, consultative selling is “a philosophy rooted in building a relationship between you and your prospects.
 A salesperson who practices consultative selling develops a holistic and nuanced understanding of the buyer’s needs, and then they try to fulfill those needs with a customized solution.”